Reconciling Latent Variables and Networks: Exploring and extending the Psychometric-Toolbox: Exploring and extending the Psychometric-Toolbox

 \subsection{Initial Relations: Item Response Theory and the Ising Model}

-Statistical models can be broadly classified along the lines of three dimensions, with $N$ indicating the number of individuals, $P$ the number of variables, and $T$ the number of time points (measurement occasions), which determines their applicability to the four common data structures visualized in Figure \ref{fig:Cartell-DataBox}.
-The variables $P$ can then be further subdivided into different types (binary, categorical, continuous).

-\paragraph{IRT} We start by considering a cross-sectional dataset $\bm{X} = [\bm{X}_1, ... , \bm{X}_P]$, with $P$ binary variables collected from many individuals ($N$=Large) at one time-point ($T$=1).
+We start by considering a cross-sectional dataset $\bm{X} = [\bm{X}_1, ... , \bm{X}_P]$, with $P$ binary variables collected from many individuals ($N$=Large) at one time-point ($T$=1).
 In \textit{Item Response Theory} (IRT; \cite{Birnbaum.1968, Ayala.2009.IRT, vanderLinden.2018.IRT}) these binary variables commonly represent correct ("1") or incorrect ("0") responses to questions (usually referred to as items) in a psychometric test.
 It is assumed that the item responses are explained by a set of $M$ $(M \le P)$ latent variables $\bm{\Theta} = [\bm{\theta}_1, ..., \theta_M]$, which are usually assumed to represent some form of ability in the educational testing context where IRT originated and is primarily applied.
 One of the simplest models in IRT for the response vector $\bm{x} = [x_1, ..., x_P]$ of one individual, is the \textit{Rasch model} (\cite{Rasch.1960.IRT}; or 1-Parameter Logistic (1PL) model) in Equation (\ref{eq_1}).

-with $\delta_i$ being the difficulty parameter of item $i$ and $\alpha$ the discriminating parameter (effectiveness of the item to differentiate between different ability levels) for all items.
+With $\delta_i$ being the difficulty parameter of item $i$ and $\alpha$ the discriminating parameter (effectiveness of the item to differentiate between different ability levels) for all items.
 When $\alpha$ is allowed to vary between items we get the \textit{2-Parameter Logistic} (2PL) model.
-With more than one latent variable $(M > 1)$, we get the \textit{2-parameter Multidimensional IRT} (MIRT; \cite{Reckase.2009.MIRT}) model in Equation (\ref{eq_1a}).
+With more than one latent variable $(M > 1)$, we get the \textit{Multidimensional 2PLM} (MD-2PLM; \cite{Reckase.2009.MD-2PLM}) model in Equation (\ref{eq_1a}).